wheaney/breezy-desktop/README.md

 2. `yay -S breezy-desktop-gnome-git`
 3. `systemctl --user enable --now xr-driver.service`
 4. Log out and back in, then proceed to [usage](#breezy-gnome-usage).

-#### GNOME Widescreen (Legacy) Setup

-1. Download the Breezy GNOME [setup script](https://github.com/wheaney/breezy-desktop/releases/latest/download/breezy_gnome_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/breezy_gnome_setup`)
-2. Run the setup script: `~/Downloads/breezy_gnome_setup --tag legacy`
-3. Log out and back in, then proceed to [usage](#breezy-gnome-usage).

-#### Nested-GNOME Setup
-A workable demo -- but not a great long-term solutions -- is to use your preferred desktop environment with a GNOME window open in nested mode.
-To do this:
-1. Install `gnome-shell` using your distros package manager (e.g. apt-get, pacman, dnf, etc...).
-This will currently only work with GNOME Shell versions 42-49, so check that using `gnome-shell --version`
-2. On GNOME 49 and above, you'll also need to install the mutter devkit package
-3. Run the [GNOME setup](#gnome-setup) steps.
-You shouldn't need to log out and back in since GNOME will be running nested.
-4. Launch the nested GNOME Shell using:
-  * GNOME 49 and newer: `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --devkit`
-  * Older GNOME versions: `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --nested`
-5. You may have to set developer mode: `gsettings set com.xronlinux.BreezyDesktop developer-mode true`

 #### Breezy GNOME Usage